heedoooch/heedoooch/README.md

 - 👋 Hi, I’m Hidaya /heedoooch/
 - 👀 I’m interested in ِِMachine Learning & Deep learning.
-- 🌱 I’m currently learning ML algorithms
+- 🌱 I’m currently learning NLP algorithms
-- 💞️ I’m looking to collaborate on projects that involves ML and computer vision.
+- 💞️ I’m looking to collaborate on projects that involve ML and computer vision.
-- 📫 How to reach me: zh.bouchouka@esi-sba.dz
+- 📫 How to reach me: hidayabouchouka@gmail.com

 <!---
 heedoooch/heedoooch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.